viniciushisao/t-challenge/README.md

 ## About this file

-This file has formatting text called GitHub Flavored Markdown.
+If you are reading outside Github, this file has formatting text called *GitHub Flavored Markdown*.
 You can read it without any tool but for better visualization you can use some viewer for Markdown.

 I personally never used a Markdown viewer, but I found some interesting [here](http://mashable.com/2013/06/24/markdown-tools/#W7HNkkc1AZqV)